naryou/Cardamine_annotation/README.md

   * Convert the SAM file to BAM file using [samtools](https://github.com/samtools/)
   * Sort the BAM file
-  * Split the sorted BAM file.
-For an explanation on the splitting step see this [link](https://www.biostars.org/p/348134/)

 * Run [Braker3](https://github.com/Gaius-Augustus/BRAKER).
 Braker runs both GeneMark-ET and AUGUSTUS